skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

    <img width="400" alt="image" src="https://github.com/user-attachments/assets/4e85948d-75c8-4c13-8ddd-4707bf9b0805" />

-1. Enter `prepare-to-collaborate` for the branch name then click the **Propose changes** button and **Create pull request**.
-You can ignore the newly created pull request for now.
+1. Enter `prepare-to-collaborate` for the branch name then click the **Propose changes** button.
+You will be forwarded to a new page to start a new pull request.

+1. Set the title to `Prepare to collaborate` and click the **Create pull request** button. **Do NOT merge yet**, since we will be adding more collaboration related changes.

 1. With the file committed, wait a moment for Mona to check your work, provide feedback, and share the next lesson.